akshatdalton/Audrch/README.md

-# Shazam
+# Audrch
-Shazam - Using this project one can enter an audio and search which song it it!
+Audrch (Audio + Search) - Using this project one can enter an audio and search which song it it!
 The project is make using Jina AI which is a neural search engine.
 Check the original issue [here](https://github.com/jina-ai/jina/issues/3650).

 ## Idea: